Mt. Jo

 Summit

-A great mountain for families and beginners, Mt.
-Jo's open summit ledges provide one of the best views of the High Peaks for relatively little effort.
+A good option for families and beginners with some hiking experience, Mt.
+Jo's open summit ledges provide one of the best views of the High Peaks.
 There are two trails to the top so it's easy to make a loop hike out of this adventure, although inexperienced hikers might find the Short Trail too steep for their liking.
 Read the romantically tragic story behind how Mt.
 Jo got its name.
+Hikers should learn about Leave No Trace principles before hiking any trail in the Adirondacks.

 How to get there